 "Delicious!"

-The ingredients are drizzled with a little fish sauce, which is truly "extremely delicious", as commented by Mr. Phung Ngoc Huy (24 years old), a regular customer of the restaurant).
+The ingredients are drizzled with a little fish sauce, it is truly "extremely delicious", as commented by Mr. Phung Ngoc Huy (24 years old), a regular customer of the restaurant).
 The rice dish, for me, deserves a score of 9/10, as the flavor is a bit sweet, suitable for the taste of a Southerner like me.

 The restaurant is located in alley 148 Ly Chinh Thang (District 3).

 "In general, the food here is delicious, I'm used to it.
-I've eaten at many places but I still find this place the most suitable for me, so I've chosen it as my "favorite" restaurant.
+I've eaten at many places but I still find this place the most suitable for me so I chose it as my "favorite" restaurant.
 Later, I saw some young people eating here a lot, probably thanks to social media," Mr. Hoang said, looking at the customers surrounding the food cart.

 Mrs. San and her husband have 4 children.
 Thanks to this food cart, they raised their children to adulthood.
 Now that their children have their own lives and their circumstances are not so good, they decided to maintain this food cart to support themselves and earn money for medical treatment.
 The food cart is the couple's daily bread, so they decided to sell it until they no longer have the strength to sell it...